 Geoffrey Kent continues to travel the world in search of exotic destinations covering more than 18 million miles to 156 countries.
 In between these expeditions and forays, he became a world-known polo player; he was captain of the A&K team in the US for more than 20 years and won the US Open twice, the US Gold Cup, the Cartier International and the most esteemed cup in polo, the Open Championship, the World Cup.
 He served as captain and patron of the Windsor Park polo team, on which he played with HRH The Prince of Wales.
 He is a founder of Windsor, Vero Beach, one of Florida’s most exclusive real estate developments, designed by the renowned New Urbanist town planners and architects André Duany and Elizabeth Plater-Zyberk.

 Geoffrey Kent was a founding member of the World Travel & Tourism Council, the world’s largest private sector organisation dedicated to travel and tourism, serving as Chairman for six years.
+In 2021 he was awarded the Global Icon Award and made an Honorary Member of WTTC.
 He was inducted into the UK Travel Hall of Fame for creating ‘Experiential Travel’ and was honored by Travel Weekly with a Lifetime Achievement Award.
 He is a member of the United Nations Leadership Council for Sustainable Development Solutions Network, headed up by Professor Jeffrey Sachs.

 The Abercrombie & Kent Group has over 55 offices in more than 30 countries, employing more than 2,500 travel professionals.